 For a culture hit, don't miss Bordeaux's CAPC Museum of Contemporary Art (and its very cool elevator).
 In 1985, the CAPC partnered with US street artist Keith Haring and at the gallery's request, Haring painted the lift shaft wall linking three levels of his exhibition within the gallery.
 At the back of the lift, a glass screen was set up like a window.
 The silhouette of a man stretches along the route of the lift on these floors.
 At the very top you see his head, radiating Haring's signature little lines, similar to L’enfant radieux, the recurring figure in the artist’s works.

 CAPC Museum of Contemporary Art of Bordeaux, 7 Rue Ferrere, 33000 Bordeaux

 The Hôtel La Cour Carrée is a chic choice for a short break or weekend getaway.
 This charming boutique hotel is located within a 200-year-old renovated town house that sits right in the centre of Bordeaux.
 The location is second to none - whether you choose to explore the city by foot or by public transport.

 Looking for a place to stay in Bordeaux?
-For the best rates and availability, check out Ryanair Rooms.
+For the best rates and availability, check ou Rooms.